-Council is required to value all properties for rating purposes under the Rating Valuations Act 1998 and the Local Government (Rating) Act 2002.
+Council must value all properties for rating purposes under the Rating Valuations Act 1998 and the Local Government (Rating) Act 2002.

 Who undertakes the valuations?